APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 - By not investigating plausible claims

-- By the evidence showing that OCR has had no reports submitted and only two irrelevant resolutions
+- By the evidence showing that OCR has had no reports submitted and only three irrelevant resolutions since 2013

 - By taking the public position if a report was not made then the incident did not actually happen